 So, whether you’re in kindergarten or in your retirement years, Venice Theatre is ready to make a dramatic impact on your life!

 Sandy received an M.A. in Theatre History and Criticism from State University of New York and an MFA in Directing at FAU.
 She finds great joy in watching the students – both children and adults – grow in confidence and communication as they move through the classes at VT.

-Murray Chase is the Producing Executive Director of Venice Theatre, a position he has held since 1995.
-He is an active participant — and former board member — of Florida Theatre Conference and Southeastern Theatre Conference.
-He recently completed his term as President of the American Association of Community Theatre, and currently works with the organization as a member of the national Festival Commission.
-He has served as a frequent grant review panelist for both the Florida Arts Council and the Mississippi Arts Commission.
+He has been an active participant — and former board member — of Florida Theatre Conference and Southeastern Theatre Conference.
+He has served as President of the American Association of Community Theatre, and currently works with the organization as a member of the national Festival Commission.
+He has been a frequent grant review panelist for both the Florida Arts Council and the Mississippi Arts Commission.
 Recently he represented the United States as a delegation member to the World Congress of the International Amateur Theatre Association.
-Under his leadership, Venice Theatre will host for the fourth time the aactWORLDFEST June 20-26, 2022.
+Under his leadership, Venice Theatre has hosted the international theatre festival, actWORLDFEST, four consecutive times.
 Chase is also a former chair of the CEC for Sarasota County Arts Council and a former president of Venice MainStreet.

 Actor/Director Credits: Besides the daily aspects of his job here, directing credits include A Midsummer Night’s Dream, I Never Saw Another Butterfly, Mary Poppins, Our Town and the award-winning productions of The Pillowman, The School For Wives, The Good Woman of Setzuan, Tartuffe and Fool For Love.
 He has also played a few roles on the VT stage, including Johnny in Frankie and Johnny in the Clair de Lune, Stuart in the Award-winning Boom Town, and George in Who’s Afraid of Virginia Woolf? all with wife Lori